 The first edition of the Giro d'Italia took place in 1909 after the local newspaper, La Gazzetta dello Sport, organised the race to increase their sales.
 The Giro has run every year since except for brief stops for the two World Wars.

-The race typically starts and finishes in Milan, a homage to where the La Gazzetta dello Sport headquarters were located, but as we have seen in the 2016 edition which started in the Netherlands, the race start can vary.
+The race typically starts and finishes in Milan, an homage to where the La Gazzetta dello Sport headquarters were located, but as we saw in the 2016 edition, which started in the Netherlands, the race start can vary.

 The 'Maglia Rosa' so called because of its pink color, is awarded to the rider with the lowest accumulated time across the 21 stages.
-La Gazzetta dello Sport print their newspaper on pink paper and so provided the inspiration for the pink jersey.
-The pink jersey which is synonymous with the Giro d'Italia, first appeared in 1931 and has been a constant ever since.
+La Gazzetta dello Sport prints their newspaper on pink paper and so provided the inspiration for the pink jersey.
+The pink jersey, which is synonymous with the Giro d'Italia, first appeared in 1931 and has been a constant ever since.

 The leader in the points classification is represented by a red jersey and is commonly known as the 'sprinters' jersey.
-Points are awarded at the finish line or at specific locations along each stage which accumulate during the race.
+Points are awarded at the finish line and at specific locations along each stage, which accumulate during the race.
 The rider with the most amount of points at the end of the Giro wins the classification.

 Best Young Rider classification

 The Best Young Rider classification works exactly the same way as the general classification but only riders under the age of 25 are eligible to win.
 The rider under 25 with the lowest accumulated time will wear a white jersey signifying their lead in the classification.
 The winner of the white jersey often provides a preview to future results and potential Giro d'Italia victories.

 Strangely enough, there are two separate teams classifications for the Giro d'Italia; the Trofeo Fast Team and the Trofeo Super Team.

 The Trofeo Fast Team is won by the team with the lowest accumulated time, a result of adding the times of the three best cyclists per team on each stage.